-Pasta with Brussels sprouts and pancetta is a wonderful way to use Brussels sprouts when they are in season and a really easy and quick meal.
-This quick pasta recipe also has pancetta which really goes so well with Brussels sprouts.
-Pasta with pancetta and Brussels sprouts is really such a delicious combination and the perfect match of flavors.
+Brussels sprouts pasta is a wonderful way to use Brussels sprouts when they are in season and it is such a quick meal.
+With crispy pancetta, perfectly seared Brussels sprouts, and pasta, it is a delicious combination of flavors that makes the perfect easy Fall dinner.

 - Brussels sprouts

 - Olive oil

 Notes about the ingredients

 - Pancetta: You can find this either near or at the deli area of your grocery store.
 Some stores sell the pancetta already cubed in a package.
 You can also order a thick slice of pancetta (about ½ inch thick) from the deli counter and dice it up yourself or use bacon.